-CAN bus currently has two legal implementations.
+CAN bus currently has two legal implementations (well, you could always make your own, but that is another story).
 The first one is the Cross the Road Electronics 2CAN adapter.
 It provides the full, 1 Mbit, connection in an easy to wire format.
 However, it has a major drawback; it costs nearly \$200.
 For teams on a budget like my own, this cost reduces the gain by using CAN.
 Luckily, there is a second option; the Texas Instruments MDL-BDC24, more commonly known as the "black" jaguar.
 In 2011, they come as part of the Kit of parts, making CAN bus an even more attractive technology to FIRST teams.